HJBerwick/HJBerwick.github.io/_posts/2024-05-09-chi-square-test.md

 To kick off our Hypothesis Test, we first need to make sure we have clearly stated our Null Hypothesis, Alternate Hypothesis, and the Acceptance Criteria as described in the section above.

-We will code these in explcitly & clearly so we can utilise them later to explain the results.
+We will code these in explcitly and clearly so we can utilise them later to explain the results.
 We specify the common Acceptance Criteria value of 0.05.

 ```python